Life at home and on the war front

 • A high proportion of its young men volunteered for military service and were engaged in key battles.

-• It was fully engaged with the international world through its war involvement, textile trade and diaspora.
+• It was very engaged in international affairs through its war involvement, textile trade and diaspora.

 • It was a close-knit community which was profoundly affected by the war.

-• Its weekly newspaper provides an excellent record of events at the time.
+• Its weekly newspaper provides an excellent record of events at the time, as does a diary written on the front line by one of its volunteers.

 Historical Scottish counties, with Langholm marked by a red X near the English border